The first bug fix release in the 1.4 series addresses some issues which

 be renamed manually to use them again under their original names with

 Source code bundles for users are available in

-and the original source is the git repositories.
+and the original source is in the git repositories.

 i386, lpia and amd64 binaries for Debian-based distributions are

-available via the “unstable” syncevolution.org repository.
+available via the “stable” syncevolution.org repository.
 Add the

 following entry to your /apt/source.list: